BraxtonMDevelops/rockPaperScissors/REAMDE.md

+# About this Project: #

-This project is rock paper scissors in the console of a browser.
+This project is rock paper scissors in the console of a browser, though this may be adapted later.

-It will be written mainly in JavaScript but html might be added for additional functionality.
+It will be written mainly in JavaScript.